How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-""We are so sorry for what sounds like a truly frustrating experience.
-Everything you described — the long wait, the wrong order, and an unhelpful response from our manager — falls far below our standards.
-We've addressed this with our entire team, including management.
+""We are very sorry for what sounds like a truly frustrating experience.
+Everything you described — the long wait, the wrong order, and an unhelpful response from our team — falls far below our standards.
+We've addressed this directly with our staff, including management.
 We would genuinely love the opportunity to make this right.
-Please reach out to [name] directly at [email/phone].
-We want to earn back your trust.""
+Please reach out to [Name] directly at [email/phone].
+We want to earn back your trust."

-Why it works: Validates every specific complaint, holds the team accountable including management, offers a named person to contact (feels more genuine than a generic email).
+Why it works: Validates every specific complaint, holds the team accountable, and offers a named contact person — not a generic inbox.
+This feels real.

 Example 14: The Calm Factual Response